Goblins left in this room:

 Use it because she's the original author

-You should always talk to your professor before re-using a paper.
+You should always talk to your professor before reusing a paper, or simply don't reuse it.
 Try again.

 How can Sheila use information from an uncopyrighted Internet source such as Wikipedia